inQWIRE/SQIR/README.md

 ./configure.sh
 make
 ```
 Note that `make` will take a while.
 To add additional targets to the Makefile, edit the \_CoqProject file.
-In case of compilation trouble, try `make clean` before running `./configure.sh`.
+In case of compilation trouble, try `make clean` (and possibly manually removing any lingering `.vo` files) before running `./configure.sh`.

-The development has only been tested with Coq version 8.8.2.
+The development has been tested with Coq version 8.8.2.

 ## Directory Contents